Context, Judgement, Deduction: Judgement calculi

 It might seem that such simple judgements do not guarantee much in terms of expressiveness.
 This is in fact far from the truth!
 Recall that a judgemental theory is closed under finite limits and several constructions, thus we obtain an incredible variety of complex judgements.

-\begin{rem}[On notions of equality and the relationship between theory and meta-theory] Some readers might wonder about the possibility of including a judgement of the following kind.
+\begin{rem}[On notions of equality and the relationship between theory and meta-theory] Notice that all choices made here are to consider as \quotmarks{external}, in the sense that they constitute the building blocks of our calculus.
+They do not prevent from having, say, an identity judgement \textit{in} a judgemental theory, see for example \Cref{idty}. \end{rem}

-Others might even think that such a judgement, or an even weaker form, should replace our notion of indistiguishability.
-Now, while there is room to advocate this opinion, such a reader should understand that our choices do not prevent from having, say, an identity judgement \textit{in} a judgemental theory (see \Cref{idty}).
-The identity checker exists at a metatheoretic level, and does not rule out any flexibility for the theories. \end{rem}

-\begin{disc}[Nested judgements: pullbacks] Let $(\mathsf{ctx}, \mathcal{J, R, C})$ be a judgemental theory and consider a judgement of the form, We will see that such a judgement classifies a nested family of judgements, depending on the data of $\mathbb{H,F}$ and $\lambda$.
+\begin{disc}[Nested judgements: pullbacks] Let $(\ctx, \classof{J, R, C})$ be a judgemental theory and consider a judgement of the form, We will see that such a judgement classifies a nested family of judgements, depending on the data of $\mathbb{H,F}$ and $\lambda$.

 By inspecting the pullback diagram that defines $\mathbb{H}.\lambda\mathbb{F}$ we can see that judgements of this form are in bijection with pairs of judgements of the form, This means that we are entitled to see the line above, which is composed of two related but separate judgements (in possibly different contexts!), as a single one (in context $\Gamma$).
 We call judgements of this form {\it nested}.
+Notice that, depending on what we want to express, we could say that the relation binding $H$ to $\Gamma$ (hence the judgement classifier with domain $\mathbb{H}$ in the line above) is either $g\lambda$ itself, therefore forcing both $H$ and $F$ to have the same context, or some other $h$.
+Still, we chose to present the pullback in its most general form.

 As a string of symbols, notice that a nested judgement is an informal judgement, in the sense that it is not well defined in our framework.
 Despite this, we will feel free to use notations as that above because they are a bit easier to parse from a human perspective.
 This means that for the rest of the paper we will write